2020 Easter tornado outbreak: Bassfield–Seminary–Soso–Moss–Pachuta, Mississippi

+In 2023, tornado expert Thomas P. Grazulis published that this tornado was a "minimal EF4, based on tree damage...millions of trees were destroyed".
+Grazulis also published that the width of the tornado was 2000 yd, not close to the National Weather Service width of 2.25 mi.

 Topeka–Oak Vale–Carson–Rose Hill, Mississippi

 This strong, long-tracked wedge tornado was spawned by a supercell thunderstorm that tracked closely behind, and just north of the supercell that produced the previous two EF4 tornadoes.
 It first touched down along Price Road in Lawrence County, Mississippi, east-southeast of the small community of Topeka at 4:36 p.m.
 CDT (21:36 UTC).
 Damage at the beginning of the path consisted of a few trees uprooted at EF0 strength.
 The tornado continued to the northeast, quickly reaching EF2 intensity as it crossed Given Road, where a large swath of trees was flattened.
 EF2 damage continued to the northeast, with many large trees being snapped and uprooted.
 A house along Rayborn Lane sustained EF1 roof damage, and two nearby sheds were damaged as well.
 The tornado strengthened further and reached EF3 strength as it moved through a wooded area near the Pearl River, where a log cabin was destroyed, and numerous trees were snapped and partially debarked.
 After crossing the Pearl River, the tornado passed near Oak Vale where some homes sustained roof and exterior wall loss, numerous trees were snapped, a metal building was destroyed, and damage was rated EF2 to EF3.
 Crossing into Jefferson Davis County, EF2 damage occurred in areas to the northeast of Oak Vale, where numerous trees and power poles were snapped, outbuildings were destroyed, homes sustained severe roof damage, and a mobile home was destroyed.
 A small area of EF3 damage occurred along Kirkley Lane, where some trees were denuded and partially debarked.
 A home and an outbuilding farther away from the center of the damage path sustained EF1 damage as well.
 Additional EF2 damage occurred to the west and north of Carson, where a small business housed in a manufactured structure was completely destroyed, many trees were downed, and two well-built homes had their roofs torn off.
 EF2 damage continued to the northeast of Carson, where several mobile homes were destroyed, another house had its roof ripped off, and multiple other homes sustained less severe roof damage.